DIY Workbench Ideas

 How To Build a Cheap DIY Workbench – With Optional Top Shelf/Pegboard Backer

-As with the Classic Workbench plans, the first step in building the “Cheap Workbench” is to build the necessary framing for the Workbench Top and Shelf (below).
+As with the Classic Workbench plans, the first step in building the “Cheap Workbench” is to make the necessary framing for the Workbench Top and Shelf (below).

 Top and Shelf for Workbench